Oura Ring 4 Battery Test: Real-World Data Shows 4.8–6.2 Days (Not 8) — 2026 Update

 Historical Price Note: Oura rarely discounts.
 Price has held at $499 since launch.
 Samsung and RingConn have seasonal sales (up to 20% off).
 Buy Oura only if you need its exact feature set.

-Q: How long does the Oura Ring 4 battery actually last in real-world use?
+Q: How long does the Oura Ring 4 battery ACTUALLY last vs. what they advertise?

 A: Real-world tests show 4.8 days with daily workouts, 6.2 days with light activity—less than the advertised “up to 8 days.”
 Heavy Bluetooth use (travel) reduces it further.
 Battery will degrade ~15–25% after 12 months.

-Q: Does Oura Ring 4 battery life decrease over time?
+Q: Does Oura Ring 4 battery get worse over time?

 A: Yes, based on user reports, expect 10–20% capacity loss by Month 9 with typical use.
 Oura’s 1-year warranty covers defects only, not normal wear.
 No user-replaceable battery exists.